Similarities abound for Browns, Chiefs in first playoff game

 “He never panicked,” Browns linebacker B.J.
 Goodson said.
 “He stayed the course, and we are here.”

 Goodson was one of those that tested positive.
-He said his infection “hit really, really hard,” and it led to four wide receivers being ruled out against the Steelers because of close contact after they around him in the pool recovery area.
+He said his infection “hit really, really hard,” and it led to four wide receivers being ruled out against the Steelers because of close contact after they were around him in the pool recovery area.

 REST VS RUST